offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Sketcher Workbench\/Sketching\/Creation\/On-View-Parameters)_TOPIC/i`

-For certain element creation tools, On-View-Parameters allows explicitly adding constraints during the creation process by presenting textboxes alongside the element's preview.
-For example, dropping a line will show a textbox for length constraint and a textbox for angle constraint.
-Pressing tab cycles through these textboxes, while pressing enter adds the constraints.
+For certain element_FC creation tools, On-View-Parameters_FC allows explicitly adding constraints_FC during the creation process by presenting input fields alongside the element_FC's preview.
+For example, dropping a line will show a textbox for length constraint_FC and a textbox for angle constraint_FC.
+Pressing tab cycles through these textboxes, while pressing enter adds the constraints_FC.

-Continue mode can be turned off and configured in preferences (on by default).
+Continue mode_FC can be turned off and configured in preferences (on by default).

 `{ref} https://wiki.freecad.org/Sketcher_Workbench`